 The Mystical Nauthúsagil Ravine in South Iceland & its beautiful Waterfalls

 There are some hidden places in Iceland, which are like out of this world.
-I visited one of them recently, the mystical Nauthúsagil ravine in South Iceland, which translated to English means Bull Shed Ravine.
+I visited one of them recently, the mystical Nauthúsagil ravine in South Iceland, which translates to English as Bull Shed Ravine.

-I know that the name sounds a bit strange, but I will explain how this name came about a little further on in my travel-blog.
+I know the name sounds strange, but I will explain how it came about a little further on in my travel blog.

 Top photo: a hidden waterfall in Nauthúsagil ravine